svizzusi/smileSupplyFE/README.md

 - **Improved Budgeting**: Better budgeting with accurate supply management.

-## Contributing

-We welcome contributions from the dental community to make Smile Supply even better.
-If you'd like to contribute to our project, please follow our [Contribution Guidelines](CONTRIBUTING.md).

 ## License

 Smile Supply is licensed under the [MIT License](LICENSE).

 ---

-For any questions or support, please contact our team at [support@smilesupply.com](mailto:support@smilesupply.com).
+For any questions or support, please contact our team at [support@smilesupply.net](mailto:support@smilesupply.net).
 Thank you for choosing Smile Supply to streamline your dental supply management!